PaperMC/velocitypowered.com/docs/deployment/tuning.md

 * Disk speed is unimportant.
 A solid-state drive is nice to have but not strictly required.
 Likewise, disk capacity is unimportant as well.

+### Special notes regarding speculative execution security vulnerabilities

+Starting in 2018, a number of security vulnerabilities with regard to [speculative execution](https://en.wikipedia.org/wiki/Speculative_execution) used by modern CPUs have been discovered.

+The mitigations to these vulnerabilities can have painful performance implications, especially on processors vulnerable to Meltdown and further compounded if running in a virtual machine.
+Velocity, as a network application, is particularly sensitive to the performance hits that the mitigations introduce.

+To minimize these hits, we recommend hosting your proxy on a machine with a CPU that has mitigations against Spectre and Meltdown.
+Processors released in 2019 and onwards typically contain mitigations to protect against Spectre and Meltdown.

+If you are using a CPU vulnerable to Spectre and/or Meltdown and are willing to risk security for performance, it is also possible to disable Spectre/Meltdown mitigations depending on the operating system you use.
+Note however that you disable these security mitigations _at your own risk_.
+The Velocity project does not recommend that you disable these mitigations.

 ## Allocate enough heap

 Alongside having enough CPU, memory, and network bandwidth, you must also allocate enough